 Choosing between 1.5 mm and 2.0 mm grain size is not just about texture — it affects how much render you need to buy, how well the finish hides uneven walls, and how easy the product is to apply.
 In simple terms, 1.5 mm is the best all-round choice for most projects, while 2.0 mm is better when the wall surface is less even or a bolder textured finish is wanted.
-Within the silicone render range available in the UK market, grain size controls material consumption per square metre, application difficulty, and even the way light interacts with your chosen facade colour.
+Within the silicone render range stocked by Renders World, grain size controls material consumption per square metre, application difficulty, and even the way light interacts with your chosen facade colour.
 This guide breaks down the technical differences, coverage implications, and scenario-specific recommendations so you can match the right grain to your project with confidence.

 Decision Context: Why Grain Size Matters More Than You Think

 Every thin-coat silicone render contains carefully graded mineral aggregates — typically dolomite or quartz — suspended within a polymer-modified binder.
 When the installer draws a stainless-steel trowel across the wet render, the blade rides on the largest aggregate particles, producing a final coating thickness that is effectively identical to the maximum grain diameter.
 A 1.5 mm render therefore creates a 1.5 mm protective skin, while a 2.0 mm product builds a 2.0 mm layer.
-That half-millimetre difference directly affects how much render you need to buy, how easy it is to apply, and how the final texture looks on the wall.
+That half-millimetre difference directly affects how much render you need to buy, how easy it is to apply, and how the final texture looks on the wall — and the cost implications scale fast on larger elevations.

 The decision also interacts with colour selection.
 Coarser grains cast micro-shadows across the facade surface, which can make the same pigment shade appear marginally darker than it does on a smoother 1.5 mm finish.
 If you are working from a render colour chart, always request a sample applied at the grain size you intend to specify — a flat swatch will not replicate the on-wall appearance once aggregate texture and natural light enter the equation.